All Episodes

 Take this.

-They're inspired by that, they're motivated by it.
+They're motivated by it.

 They love doing things they think dispirit and depress you.

-So the gay guy in the NBA comes out and they're still talking about it, and now they're going to do a $32,000 top-end fundraiser for the lesbian gay bisexual bisexual transgender political action committee.
+And now they're going to do a $32,000 top-end fundraiser for the lesbian, gay, bisexual, transgender political action committee.

 Anybody say jobs?

-Can anybody say don't take my 401k?
+Can anybody say, don't take my 401k?

-Will you leave my 401k alone?
+And so will you leave my 401k alone?

-Will you stop destroying the value of my house?
+Would you stop destroying the value of my house?

 Would you stop destroying jobs?